Blog /

 Bad weather driving

-You’ll need 5 hours of driving in bad weather.
+You need 5 hours in bad weather.
 Rain, snow, sleet, fog, or heavy wind all qualify.
-Don’t try to force it by driving in dangerous conditions.
-Just don’t skip a practice session because it’s drizzling, either.
+You can’t control the weather, so don’t skip practice just because it’s drizzling — that’s actually exactly when you should go out.

 How many supervised driving hours does Pennsylvania require?

-Pennsylvania requires 65 total supervised driving hours, with 10 of those at night.
+Pennsylvania requires 65 total supervised driving hours.
+10 must be at night and 55 during the day.

 What counts as night driving in Pennsylvania?

 Night driving in Pennsylvania is defined as sunset to sunrise (varies by season and location).
-You’ll need 10 hours of night driving.
+You need 10 hours of night driving to qualify for your license.

 How long do I need to hold my permit in Pennsylvania?